 WELCOME TO JUST A MINUTE!

-starring TONY HAWKS, GRAHAM NORTON, TIM RICE and JENNY ECLAIR, chaired by NICHOLAS PARSONS (Radio, 4 February 2002)
+starring TONY HAWKS, GRAHAM NORTON, JENNY ECLAIR and TIM RICE, chaired by NICHOLAS PARSONS (Radio, 4 February 2002)

 NICHOLAS PARSONS: Welcome to Just A Minute!